CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-smspasscode-template.md

 SMS PASSCODE® is a technology leader in adaptive multi-factor authentication using SMS, voice call, or secure e-mail.
 The solution offers a highly secure challenge- and session-specific login process tightly integrated into leading authentication systems such as Citrix, Cisco, Microsoft, VMware and many other VPN systems.
 The platform is designed as scalable and fault tolerant from the ground up and offers a much lower TCO compared with alternatives.

 Technology from SMS PASSCODE helps CenturyLink Cloud customers address the business challenge of securing remote access by implementing multi-factor authentication - now available as part of the CenturyLink Cloud Blueprint Engine.

-### Description

-SMS PASSCODE's unique Adaptive Multifactor Authentication is among the most secure options available for adding additional protection over and above user name and password.
-It generates a One Time Passcode in real time at the time of login and ties that code to the unique session initiated by the user.
-It also supports Geo-location and Geo-fencing allow additional access control based on user location as well as greatly reduced attack surface.

 For more information, please visit https://www.smspasscode.com